-For synchronous 32-bit reads of the Timer2/Timer3 pair, reading the least significant word (TMR2 register) will cause the most significant word to be read and latched into a 16-bit holding register, termed TMR3HLD.
+For synchronous 32-bit reads of the Timer2/Timer3 pair, reading the LS Word (TMR2 register) will cause the MS word to be read and latched into a 16-bit holding register, termed TMR3HLD.

 For synchronous 32-bit writes, the holding register (TMR3HLD) must first be written to.
 When followed by a write to the TMR2 register, the contents of TMR3HLD will be transferred and latched into the MSB of the 32-bit timer (TMR3).